Discrimination and Harassment Prevention Training

 The Three O's of Harassment - How would you respond to offensive conduct?
 This program affirms that at some point in our lives, everyone will be either an Offender, the Offended, or an Observer/Outsider.
 Whether directly or even indirectly effected by offensive conduct, we all have a significant role in addressing it and preventing harassment.

 One-on-one assessment and training with individuals is also available to explore specific incidents of inappropriate conduct after it has already occurred.
-The employee is re-familiarized with college policies and develops an action plan for achieving and maintaining appropriate conduct in the workplace.
-The employee then shares the plan with the supervisor and the plan is incorporated as a tool into performance assessment.
+When appropriate, this training and counseling is offered to ensure that the employee understands college policies and employee responsibilities.
+During the session, the employee will develop an action plan for achieving and maintaining appropriate conduct in the workplace.
+The plan will then be shared with the supervisor and is incorporated as a tool in ongoing performance assessment.

 Preventing Workplace Harassment at Swarthmore College is an informative harassment prevention course offered in an easy-to-use online format.
-This program is offered automatically to supervisors, academic department chairs, and new employees, including faculty.
+This online program is offered automatically every three years to all regular employees, including faculty, who are at least 0.5 FTE.
 A Post-Online Training Dialogue is also available for groups who have completed the online training courses and would like to discuss the concepts presented in the training with the EOO.